Reduce your rate and repayment with a 15-year refinance mortgage

 - Preparing to retire.
 One of the most common reasons for a 15-year refinance is to manage your retirement timeline.
 Many homeowners want to own their home without a mortgage in retirement.
 Other goals include selling their current home with sufficient equity to be able to pay cash for a retirement property.

 While 15-year home loans clear your mortgage debt in half the time, you won’t be doubling your payment to achieve this.

-The chart below shows how a five-year-old loan might look if you refinance at today’s 15-year rates.
+The scenario below shows how a five-year-old loan might look if you refinance at today’s 15-year rates.

 Higher Payments, Lower Interest

 Depending on your individual circumstances, refinancing into a 15-year mortgage could result in the same or even lower principal and interest payments.
-If your lower balance and better interest rate offsets the reduced loan term.
+Your lower balance and better interest rate could offset the reduced loan term.

 In many cases, though, the shorter loan term means your payments will be higher.
 Even so, a 15-year refinance could make sense financially.

 If a 15-year refinance doesn’t fit your budget, you can always consider refinancing into a 20 or 30-year loan and making higher payments to eliminate your mortgage faster and reduce the amount of interest you pay.
 This method provides flexibility that may be a better financial option for some homeowners.